cowrie/cowrie/doc/kippo-graph/README.md

-# How to process Cowrie output in kippo-graph
+# How to process cowrie output in kippo-graph

 * (Note: work in progress, instructions are not verified)
 * Tested on Debian 9.